Bicycles have the speed of (slow) cars but the vulnerability of pedestrians, so these three don’t mix well in the city.

 The majority of collisions that injure cyclists happen at intersections, and drivers’ failure to yield right-of-way is the largest cause by far.

 On one hand, nothing excuses less than attentive driving, period.

-On the other hand, common North American intersection design actively creates conflicting rights of way for cars and cyclists pedestrians.
+On the other hand, common North American intersection design actively creates conflicting rights of way between cars, cyclists, pedestrians.